cmaxw/devchat-eleventy/src/js-jabber/jsj-bonus-episode-observables-and-rxjs-live-with-aaron-frost.md

 ## Episode Summary

 Aaron Frost joins Charles to talk about what [Observables](https://rxjs-dev.firebaseapp.com/guide/observable) are and why developers should learn about them and use them in their code.
 He explains the difference between Observables, [Promises](<https://javascript.info › The JavaScript language › Promises, async/await>) and [Callbacks](<https://javascript.info › The JavaScript language › Promises, async/await>) with an example.
 Aaron then invites all listeners to attend the upcoming [RxJS Live Conference](https://www.rxjs.live/) and introduces the impressive  [speaker](https://www.rxjs.live/) line-up.
-The conference will take place on September 5-6 in Las Vegas and tickets are still available.
+The conference will take place on **September 5-6** in Las Vegas and tickets are still available.
 Aaron also offers a $100 discount to all listeners with the code "chuckforlife".
-For any questions you can DM Aaron at his Twitter[ account](https://twitter.com/aaronfrosted?lang=en).
+For any questions you can DM Aaron on his Twitter[ account](https://twitter.com/aaronfrosted?lang=en).

 ## Links